OWASP/owasp-summit-2017/Working-Sessions/Tools/Bytecodevierwer.md

 ## Outcomes

-This Working Session will provide a brief overview of the anatomy of a mobile penetration test and provide information on how to get started with reverse engineering of APK´s.
+This Working Session will provide:

+- A brief overview of the anatomy of a mobile penetration test
+- Information on how to get started with reverse engineering of APK´s.

 ## Who